zecollokaris/Animated-Android-Splash-Screen/README.md

 5. Depending on the the **Theme** you are using you may want to remove the Action Bar from the Splash Screen just incase your app Theme is set to have an **Action Bar**

+- Use whichever seems best to you as for this Demo changes were made in the `app/src/main/res/values/style.xml`

 ### Splash Page.